rickellis/AURIC/README.md

 ## Background Info
 There are two basic ways to install and update packages from the Arch User Repository: Use a package manager or do it manually.
 If you are a new Arch Linux user, you should always use the later method before settling on one of the many available package managers, as this will better equip you to run Arch.

 So how do you install packages manually?
-The classic way prior to AUR moving to github was this:
+The classic way, prior to AUR moving to github was this:

 * Search for your desired package at the __[AUR](https://aur.archlinux.org/)__ website.
 * Download and unpack the tar.gz archive.